 Once the keyboard and mouse is in place, you can hook up the Cycon's USB3 hub to your PC using the supplied 5m cable, and then get yourself comfortable for some gaming.
 Sitting at the Couchmaster feels a little weird at first, as you adapt to the more outward placement of your arms and hands.
 Initially, it's a little difficult moving your hands to the keyboard to type, but this is likely caused by years worth of muscle conditioning from sitting at a desk.
+It becomes second nature guickly enough, and pushing my shoulders up, however, in use it became apparent that this wasn't the case.

-It becomes second nature quickly enough, and you'll be using your mouse and keyboard as naturally as if you were at a more standard setting of a desk.
+you'll be using your mouse and keyboard as naturally as if you were at a more standard setting of a desk.
 Getting in and out of a seated position is relatively easy too, as you can slide the support case over one of the arm rests to facilitate movement.
 Since the pieces are separate, you could also use the support case on it's own over a chair that has armrests already.
 Nerdytec do sell the support case solo - should you already have a single-seater chair that means the armrest pieces would go unused.